-In times of disaster, the Chairperson of the LDMG, is to authorise ALL information disseminated to the public or the media from the LDMG prior to its dissemination.
+In times of disaster, the Mayor of Tablelands Regional Council, in their capacity as Chairperson of the LDMG, is to authorise ALL information disseminated to the public or the media from the LDMG prior to its dissemination.

 Great care should be taken to ensure that information about casualties or fatalities is only released by the Queensland Police Service.
-Other agencies are able to communicate with the media under their own organisations policies in regard to their own operational duties.
+Other agencies are able to communicate with the media under their own organisations policies in regards to their own operational duties.
 However, great care should be taken to ensure that messages and information being disseminated are not conflicting, as this may lead to panic and disorder.

-If approached by the media, in the first instance, refer all media requests to the LDMG Public Information Officer (contact details below).
+If approached by the media, in the first instance, refer all media requests to the LDCC Media and Communications Officer - (contact details below).
 This is to ensure messages getting to the public are accurate, consistent and timely, taking into account the fullest possible understanding of the event.